 The OATI implementation of the HSM requires multiple OATI employees to take certain actions on the OATI webCARES system.
-The HSM allows OATI to establish an "M of N"1 access security structure for access to the Private Keys that it is securely storing.
-As any significant action2 or maintenance to the OATI webCARES system requires access to the Root, Intermediate, and/or IA Private Keys, the "M of N" access required by the HSM ensures that the OATI webCARES system cannot be compromised by a single OATI employee.
+The HSM allows OATI to establish an "M of N" access security structure for access to the Private Keys that it is securely storing.
+As any significant action or maintenance to the OATI webCARES system requires access to the Root, Intermediate, and/or IA Private Keys, the "M of N" access required by the HSM ensures that the OATI webCARES system cannot be compromised by a single OATI employee.

-OATI implementation of the HSM requires three OATI employees to initialize3 (or re-initialize after operation has commenced) the OATI webCARES system and two OATI employees to perform day-to-day operations and/or maintenance4 on the OATI webCARES system.
+OATI implementation of the HSM requires three OATI employees to initialize (or re-initialize after operation has commenced) the OATI webCARES system and two OATI employees to perform day-to-day operations and/or maintenance on the OATI webCARES system.
 Through the use of the HSM, access to the OATI webCARES system requires the use of multiple keys that are provided to strategic and trusted OATI employees.
 The structure and use of the HSM keys is as follows.
 The HSM includes six key types, differentiated by colors Red, Purple, Orange, Blue, Black, and Green.
 Each Blue, Black, and Green key has an associated PIN that must be entered when used to access the OATI webCARES CA. Red, Purple, and Orange keys do not have a PIN.
 For initialization (or re-initialization after operation has commenced) of the OATI webCARES CA, one Red, one Purple, one Orange, one Blue, one Black, and one Green key are required for access.
+For operation of the remote PED, one Red key and one Orange key are required for access.
 For day-to-day operations and/or maintenance of the OATI webCARES CA, one Black key and one Green key, or one Blue key and one Green key are required for access.